openstack-archive/tripleo-operator-ansible/roles/tripleo_container_image_prepare/README.md

 * `tripleo_container_image_prepare_become`: (Boolean) Run the command as root.
 This needs to be true when uploading to the local undercloud registry.
 Default: true
 * `tripleo_container_image_prepare_cleanup`: (String) Cleanup behavior for local images left after upload.
 Can be one of full, partial, or none.
 Default is not set.
 * `tripleo_container_image_prepare_debug`: (Boolean) Flag to print out the prepare command.
 Default: False
 * `tripleo_container_image_prepare_dry_run`: (Boolean) Perform a dry run upload which will not perform any push, pull or modify operations.
-The environment file will still be populaged.
+The environment file will still be populated.
 Default: false
 * `tripleo_container_image_prepare_environment_files`: (List) List of environment files.
 Default: []
 * `tripleo_container_image_prepare_environment_directory`: (List) Directories containing environment files.
 Should not be used if `tripleo_container_image_prepare_environment_files` is defined.
 Default: []
 * `tripleo_container_image_prepare_home_dir`: (String) Home directory for the undercloud user.
 Default: "{{ ansible_env.HOME }}"